MrGiovanni/CARE/README.md

 ## Anatmoy-Aware CT Reconstruction Metrics
 > [!NOTE]
-> The following script is for the nine reconstruction methods mentioned in the paper.
-Feel free to modify to fit your need.
+> The following script is designed for the nine reconstruction methods mentioned in the paper.

 We assume the dataset folder to start with:
 ```bash